lizzieinvancouver/grephon/analyses/_READMEgrephonanalyses.txt

 Question: Help!
 I am trying to analyze the table, how do I start?
 Answer: Read in output/grephontable.csv and pay attention to columns at the END -- these have generally been cleaned already.

+growthxelevationetc/ -- this is the folder for two growth x elevation analyses we did:
+1) A lit review (so there's a mix of data, analyses and methods in here -- oy!) which also included elevation.
+This is currently in the paper.
+Plus more notes on this in https://github.com/lizzieinvancouver/grephon/issues/24
+2) Mount Rainier
+See _READMEgrowthxelevationetc.txt for more info.